mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 PRE-CAREER EDUCATION Before a Traveller embarks on a lifelong career, there are educational options that may be worth considering.
 These are going to university or attending a military academy.

-This usually takes place in a Traveller’s first term (in place of a career), although it can be delayed up until the third term if a term or two in a career is desired.
+This usually takes place in a Traveller's first term (in place of a career), although it can be delayed up until the third term if a term or two in a career is desired.
 From term four onwards, pre-career education is no longer available.

 A Traveller can select university or military academy, making a roll for successful entry.
 If this is failed, the Traveller must immediately attempt entry into a career and, failing that, be drafted as normal.
 Further attempts can be made in terms two and three if desired but only one attempt can be made for entry to one of these pre- career options in any one term.